maafrank/PitCrew/README.md

 ```
 pitcrew> Tell me about this project
+🔧 Using list_files...
+🔧 Using read_file...
-🤖 This is a Python project with 42 files...
+🤖 This is PitCrew, a terminal-based code editing bot built with LangGraph.
+   It provides an interactive REPL for planning, applying multi-file edits,
+   and executing commands with AI assistance.
+The project uses Python 3.x
+   with OpenAI and Anthropic LLM providers...

 pitcrew> Add input validation to the login function with tests
 🤖 Planning...